These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

 1. White kitchens

-One of the most pervasive trends of the moment is ripping out all your dark and dated kitchen cabinets and replacing them with white.
-While this method certainly brightens up a kitchen, it’s not the most practical look for families with kids and pets.
+One of the most pervasive trends is ripping out all your dark, dated kitchen cabinets and replacing them with white.
+While this method can brighten up a kitchen, it’s not the most practical look for families with kids and pets.

-Christina El Moussa knows that buyers are seeking updated kitchens and she frequently adds pristine white cabinetry to her home flips.
-However, white is the hardest color to keep clean.
-Every fingerprint and food splatter will show, making this kitchen choice questionable.
+Christina knows buyers seek updated kitchens, and she frequently adds pristine white cabinetry to her home flips.
+However, white is the hardest to keep clean.
+Every fingerprint and food splatter will show.

 Next: It’s easy to ruin this countertop option.